ot4i/app-connect-templates/resources/markdown/Download a PDF attachment from Salesforce and add the PDF document to the Watson Discovery Service_instructions.md

-To refer to these instructions while editing the flow, open [the github page](https://github.com/ot4i/app-connect-templates/blob/main/resources/markdown/Download%20a%20PDF%20Attachment%20from%20Salesforce%20and%20Add%20the%20PDF%20Document%20To%20Watson%20Discovery%20Service_instructions.md) (opens in a new window).
+To refer to these instructions while editing the flow, open [the GitHub page](https://github.com/ot4i/app-connect-templates/blob/main/resources/markdown/Download%20a%20PDF%20attachment%20from%20Salesforce%20and%20add%20the%20PDF%20document%20to%20the%20Watson%20Discovery%20Service_instructions.md) (opens in a new window).

-1. Click **Create flow** to start using the template.
+1. Click **Use this template** to start using the template.
 1. Connect to your [Salesforce account](https://ibm.biz/aassalesforce).
 1. Update the **Attachment ID**.
 1. Connect to your [Watson Discovery Service account](https://ibm.biz/aasibmwatsondisc).